 How do you get started?
 How do you make your existing team more successful?
 What best practices exist?
-As you gear up for time spent reading at the lake, by the seaside, or in your backyard, here are a few popular HR analytics articles:
+As you gear up for time spent reading at the lake, by the seaside, or in your backyard, here are a few popular HR analytics articles for summer 2016:

 Morten Kamp Anderson, an expert in human capital analytics, recognizes that a strong analytics team should be made up by different people who each bring an important data-driven competency to the table.
 Lacking any of these skills (which a person can have more than one of, mind you) can be detrimental to the effectiveness and sophistication of your analytics function.
 It’s a very insightful read, especially if you’re struggling to allocate proper resources.

 HR leaders across the country are being asked by their C-suites and Boards if they can avoid the millions of dollars in overtime costs their organizations are now at risk of incurring — thanks to new overtime rules passed by the Department of Labor in May 2016 — without negatively impacting business objectives.
 This article details how HR analytics make it easy to comply with the new ruling and be more proactive when it comes to workforce issues.

 If you’re leading or building an HR analytics team, this manifesto by Alec Levenson is an exciting and sobering read on what it really takes to drive business results with an evidence-based approach.
 Levenson is an Economist and Senior Research Scientist with the University of Southern California’s Center for Effective Organizations (along with frequent Visier guest contributor, John Boudreau).